 Some people might also stoop to criminal activities in order to keep a Xanax supply, and they might defraud pharmacies, using multiple prescriptions from multiple doctors, or steal pills from family members or friends.
 Not all people are forced to this activity because many people who abuse prescription drugs get the medicine from friends and family members, and may pay nothing for their drugs.
 Family members may willingly share with their loved ones who claim to need the drug for a variety of reasons.
 Whereas criminal activity is an obvious warning sign, asking to share a prescription for a cause for concern.

 Ken suffered from an addiction to alcohol and prescription drugs, including Xanax, despite having had a successful NFL career.
 It took getting in a horrible accident with his son to begin seeking help.
-He says, “By the grace of God, I was able to finally get the right people in my life.
+He says in his Heroes in Recovery story, “By the grace of God, I was able to finally get the right people in my life.
 My recovery is always first today and that is how I have made it to two and a half years of sobriety.”

 You can find freedom just like Ken.